SAP-archive/docs/concepts/bot_builder/requirement.md

 ### Action at requirement completion

 Those actions are executed when the requirement is completed.
 The skill's execution then continues as far as it can.
-It can chain with other requirements, or with [**actions**](${
+It can chain with other requirements, or with
-  CONFIG.client
-}/docs/actions)
+ **<a href="/concepts/action">actions</a>**

 ![Recast.AI - Action complete](//cdn.recast.ai/man/recast-ai-action-complete.png)